MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/provision-neo-hub.md

 ## Step 3: Share the NEO sites with end users

 After customizing content, get ready to share the new onboarding experience with new hires.
-Different permissions will apply to the pre-onboarding site since users will be external guests.
+Different permissions will apply to the Pre-onboarding site since users will be external guests.
 Once new hires start working, use internal permissions sharing instructions to give access to the corporate onboarding site.

 ### Pre-onboarding site: External guest access